FrederickAmpsUp/HighSchool-Racing/Rules-And-Regs-0.0.4.md

 	- **4.1.3 Extra Regulations:**
 		- All drivers must adhere to attire regulations while in the kart.
 		- Drivers' attire may be shared between drivers.
-		- Teams must use a
+		- Teams must use between two and four (inclusive) drivers during the race.
 		- Karts that run out of fuel on track will not finish the race.
 	- **4.1.4 Grid Position:** Starting grid positions for endurance races will be randomly chosen prior to the race start.